 1) Plan your application.

 2) You must apply online.
-You must use VFS Global at Regent House to submit documents.
+You must use VFS Global's offices to submit documents.

 3) Every time you answer a question consider how you are going to prove it.